This week started with drama for newly elected Western Australian senator, Rodney Culleton, when he was arrested on Monday by Armidale police.

 The maximum penalty for larceny is 5 years imprisonment in the District Court, or 2 years in the Local Court.
 However, as the value of the key is less than $2,000, the applicable maximum penalty is 12 months in prison.

-Even if found guilty, the magistrate may still deal with the case under ‘section 10’; which means guilty but no conviction recorded.
-A section 10 may come with a good behaviour bond of up to 2 years.
+Even if found guilty, the magistrate may still deal with the case under ‘section 10 dismissal or conditional release order’; which means guilty but no conviction recorded.
+A section 10 dismissal or conditional release order may come with a good behaviour bond of up to 2 years.

 Mr Culleton has denied any wrongdoing, telling the media: “I’m not a criminal – never have been and never will be a criminal.”